AngryJKirk/wg-over-tun2socks/README.md

 ### Setup

-1) in `config.json` enter the IP-address of the server B in the placeholder (domain name will not work)
-2) in `config.json` enter ID of your VLESS connection (it's the credentials that let you be authenticated in VLESS)
-3) make sure every other field coressponds to your VLESS configuration.
-Mine is default for Marzban.
-You basically can provide any valid xray config, it's up to you.
+1) In `config.json` use the outbound corresponding to your server config (for xray reality it's public key, xray server address, sni, UUID, flow.
+Everything you may see in the connection string.)
-4) in `docker-compose.yml` populate env variables with your Wireguard address (server A's public IP) and your VLESS IP-address (server B's public IP)
+2) in `docker-compose.yml` populate env variables with your Wireguard address (server A's public IP) and your VLESS IP-address (server B's public IP)
-5) you can also use other env variables, everything that's compatible with [wg-easy](https://github.com/wg-easy/wg-easy/)
+3) you can also use other env variables, everything that's compatible with [wg-easy](https://github.com/wg-easy/wg-easy/)

 > [!NOTE]
 > Everything is configured in the way that your default interface is assumed as `eth0`.
 If it's not then change the source code of `start.sh` by replacing `eth0` with your interface.
 You can see your interfaces by calling `ip a`.
 Find there the inteface that actually serves internet connection, usually it has your NAT IP address and the gateway IP.